colabobio/colabo-site/content/sections/section0.md

 # COLABO

-The Colubri Lab at the University of Massachusetts Medical School is a "collaboratory"
+Welcome to the Colubri Lab at the University of Massachusetts Medical School!